-Dubai Is Shopping.
-(What else is there when it's scorching hot outside, you don't need to watch your sheep, and you can't gamble?
+Anyway, what is there to do when it's scorching hot outside, you don't need to watch your sheep, and you can't gamble?
 Here's the answer in the form of the Deira City Centre Mall, which has an adjoining hotel and is very close to the airport.

 What's the underlying attitude that equates feminine beauty with looking hurt and respectful?
-Somebody in an ad agency somewhere knows!
+Somebody in an ad agency knows!

 Tired of malls?
 What about this?
 Rub your eyes.
 Wonder if the photo somehow got misfiled?
 But stroll a bit.

 Are we in Italy?
 If so, why all the fancy lighting?

 Anything fishy about the middle building?

-Yes, yes, it's the Rialto Bridge.
+Yes, yes.
 "Many a time and oft in the Rialto you have rated me...."

 You've figured it out?
-Of course: it's a mall--the Mercato--designed by a real Italian (Daniele Morelli).
+Of course: it's the Mercato, designed by a bona fide Italian (Daniele Morelli).
 It's in Jumeirah, described by Lorimer a century ago as "45 date branch huts... inhabited by... mixed tribes who are all fishermen and own among them 5 camels, 60 donkeys, 45 cattle and 200 sheep and goats."

-It has 247,000 square feet of GLA.
-Oops, that's shop talk for gross leasable area.
+The mall has 247,000 square feet of GLA or gross leasable area.
 The project was financed by or through (who knows?)
 Abdul Rahim Al Zarooni, a local property developer.

 The mall axis.

 Count on it: the supermarket here is better than yours.
 Among the choices: haram products for the many, many, many non-Muslims in Dubai.

-The Mercato by day; the tower has been lifted from the one Giotto designed for the duomo in Florence.
-One of these days they'll import the original.
+The Mercato by day; the tower has been pinched from Giotto's duomo in Florence.

 From the outside, the project occupies a superblock.
-The Italian facade is maintained on all sides.
-All in all, it's the kind of center Walt Disney might have enjoyed.
+The Italian facade is maintained on all four sides.

 Across the street, a most peculiar housing development.